sharhar/Leopard-EM/docs/programs/match_template.md

 ### Top-level micrograph and template paths

-The first two fields in the configuration are paths to the 3D reference template and 2D micrograph saved as MRC files.
+The first two fields in the configuration are define where the simulated 3D reference template and 2D micrograph are located, respectfully.
-Update these paths based on your system/experiment.
+These are both saved in the mrc file format, and the paths need to be updated to match your system and experiment.

 ```yaml
 template_volume_path: /some/path/to/template.mrc
 micrograph_path:      /some/path/to/micrograph.mrc
 ```

+!!! note

-Note the reference template should be simulated under the same conditions as the experimental micrograph (e.g. total exposure).
+    The reference template should be simulated under the same conditions as the experimental micrograph (pixel size, cumulative electron exposure, etc.).
     A 3D volume can be simulated from a PDB structure using the [TeamTomo ttsim3d](https://github.com/teamtomo/ttsim3d) Python package.

 ### Output result files